 Keywords: speech perception; perceptual recalibration; causal inference; compensation for coarticulation; XXX

-Open science statement: The documented Javascript code, experimental lists, and audiovisual materials for all experiments are available via OSF at XYZ.
-The same holds for all analysis code and trial-level data, which are shared in the form of “knittable” R Markdown (REF).
-Live versions of all experiments can be called at XYZ.

 Introduction

 Understanding one another is paramount to daily life.
 And yet, the mechanisms underlying our ability to do so are not yet fully understood.
 Speech involves a ‘paradox of perception’ (Kraljic, Samuel, & Brennan, 2008), in that listeners must be able to discern miniscule acoustic differences (e.g., the deviations in frequency spectra between English “f”, “th”, “s”, and “sh”) as meaningful, but simultaneously must perceive potentially far greater acoustic differences as non-contrastive.
 Indeed, one talker’s production of, for example, the “s” sound in sun may well be acoustically identical to a different talker’s “sh” in shun (Newman et al., 2001, hereafter, /s/ and /ʃ/, respectively).
 Similarly, a single talker may generate the same acoustics for an /s/ in one phonetic context as for an /ʃ/ in another (Smits, 2001).
 Both of these factors contribute to the ‘lack of invariance’ problem, which has haunted research in speech perception for decades and continues to be a central theme of current work (Liberman et al., 1957; Saltzman et al. 2021).
 While there are certainly more factors confounding a one-to-one mapping between acoustics and meaning (noise and rote chance being obvious examples), the bulk of investigation in speech perception has focused on mechanisms by which humans overcome either contextual variation within one talker’s speech, or rather differences in speech between talkers.
 These lines of research have been pursued largely independent from one another, and their effects have been attributed to largely separate mechanisms.